Respondeat superior: In common law

-When applied to physical torts, an employer–employee relationship must be established (novicarious liability is established for work performed as an independent contractor) and the act must be committed within the scope of employment (substantially within time and geographical limits, job description and at least with partial intent to further employer's business).
+When applied to physical torts, an employer–employee relationship must be established (no vicarious liability is established for work performed as an independent contractor) and the act must be committed within the scope of employment (substantially within time and geographical limits, job description and at least with partial intent to further employer's business).

 Historically, the doctrine was applied in master–servant and employer–employee relationships.
 When an employee or a servant commits a civil wrong against a third party, the employer or master could be liable for the acts of the servant or employee when the acts are committed within the scope of the relationship.
 The third party could proceed against the servant and master; that is, the employee and employer.
 The action against the employee would be based on his conduct.
 The action against the employer is based on the theory of vicarious liability in which a party can be held liable for the acts of a different party.

 The employer–employee relationship is the most common area respondeat superior is applied, but the doctrine is also used in the agency relationship.
 Then, the principal becomes liable for the actions of the agent even if the principal did not commit the act.
 There are three considerations generally: